 Richmond Road Master Plan

-Richmond Road carries a diverse mix of traffic from commuters to agricultural vehicles and tourists, along with cyclists.
-It also has a disappointing crash history with some 86 crashes reported, including 10 fatal or serious, between 2005 and 2015.
+Richmond Road carries a diverse mix of traffic including commuters, agricultural vehicles, tourists and cyclists.
+It also has a disappointing crash history with some 86 crashes reported – including ten fatal or serious – between 2005 and 2015.

 The next package of works include safety improvements to 3.2 kilometres of road between University of Tasmania Farm and Malcolms Hut Road and upgrades to Boyes Street junction.

 Also included is the construction of the new Cambridge Link Road which will connect Richmond Road to the Tasman Highway Acton Interchange and provide an alternative route that avoids Cambridge Village and the busy Richmond Road and Cambridge Road junction.

 These works are currently out to tender with construction expected to start in late 2019.

 Richmond Golf Club to the University of Tasmania Farm - these works were completed in December 2018 and included shoulder sealing, drainage improvements and upgrades to Denholms Road junction.

 Malcolms Hut Road Junction to Dry Creek – these works were completed in April 2019 and included construction of sealed shoulders and upgrades to the Malcolms Hut Road junction.

 Planning is continuing for the section north of Malcolms Hut Road to Richmond.